-Why Do You Need a Slip and Fall Lawyer ?
+Why Do You Need A Philadelphia Slip And Fall Injury Firm ?

 Some days, nothing seems to go right.
 Maybe you were walking through the parking lot at the grocery store and tripped on a poorly repaired or neglected piece of asphalt, fell and sprained your wrist and broke your cell phone.
 Or maybe you are at work and slipped on water that was left spilled on the floor by the cooler and your lower back has been hurting for weeks.
 On a good day, falling down is just embarrassing.
 But what happens if you are seriously hurt?
 Before you sign anything or accept any offer made by someone who is responsible for your injury, call the offices of Joel J. Kofsky.
 We all want to believe that other people will do the right thing when we are hurt and it is their fault, but that is rarely the case in matters of personal injury.